ibm-cloud-docs/vpc/known-issues.md

 Because all bare metal profiles are VMware&reg; certified, the `supported_image_flags` image property and `required_image_flags` profile property that expressed this ability during the beta period are discontinued.
 These properties might still be visible to API and CLI consumers, but they aren't supported and must not be used.
 These properties will be removed entirely in a future release.
 {: note}

-## VSI monitoring known issues
-{: #vsi-monitoring-known-issues}

-**Issue:** Volumes that are created from snapshots and volumes that are resized do not display metrics on the VSI monitoring console page or in the IBM Cloud Monitoring dashboard for "VPC VSI Gen 2 Overview".
-No known workaround.

-## Virtual server instance Activity Tracker events known issues
-{: #at-virtual-server-instances-known-issues}

-**Issue:** AT event log entries are missing `target.resourceGroupId` for some actions related to virtual server instances, such as updating or creating a virtual server instance.
-Instead, the resource group ID might appear in either the `requestData` or `responseData` sections of the event.

 ## Additional authorizations beyond those defined in the API specification
 {: #api-spec-auth-known-issue}